jmiquis/TFG-DDD-Theoretical/docs/hexagonal-architecture.md

 It is a layered architecture created by Allistair Cockburn in 2005 and it belongs to the _clean architecture group_.
 In order to create a more maintenable and replaceable code, exists a dependency rule, which only allows one layer _to know_ about itself and the immediately inner layer.
+👁️‍ 🟥 A red light in terms of dependency rule are class imports.
+E.g: If we are in the infrastructure layer we only should be able to read both, infrastructure or application imports, but never a domain layer import.

 ![architecture diagram](images/500px-Hexagonal_Architecture.svg.png)